jderrickguarin/sudoku-uninformed-search/README.md

 # Solving a Sudoku puzzle using Depth-First Search, Breadth-First Search and DFS with Heuristics
 ##### Estoque, Carlo Gabriel; Guarin, Jan Derrick; Villanueva, Raphael Ervin
-*Midterm project for Introduction to Artificial Intelligence where we solve Sudoku using uninformed search strategies.*
+*Midterm & finals project for Introduction to Artificial Intelligence where we solve Sudoku using uninformed search strategies.*

 ## The Game of Sudoku
 Sudoku (Japanese: “Su” meaning number + “Doku” meaning single) is a combinatorial number puzzle popularized in magazines and newspapers a few decades back.
 A typical Sudoku puzzle involves a 9x9 square grid, with each cell of the grid containing another 9 cells.
 Each section of 9 cells form a block.
 In total, there are 81 cells in the game, 9 cells contained in 9 blocks.
 Some cells contain a given number from the set (1,2,...,9).